Waitrose and Partners

 Method

-Preheat the oven to 200ºC, gas mark 6.
-Grease a deep, 18cm loose-bottomed cake tin with a little oil.
-Toss the diced celeriac and parsnip in a little olive oil, season and spread out on a parchment-lined baking tray.
-Roast for 20 minutes until golden and tender.
+1. Preheat the oven to 200ºC, gas mark 6.
+Grease a deep, round, 18cm loose-bottomed cake tin with a little oil.
+Peel the celeriac, then cut into 1cm pieces and toss with a little lemon juice to prevent it from browning.
+Cut the parsnip into 1cm pieces, then toss with the celeriac, 1 tbsp oil and some seasoning to coat.
+Spread the vegetables out on a parchment-lined baking tray, then roast for 20 minutes, or until golden and tender.

-Meanwhile, in a large frying pan over a low heat, sauté the leeks in the butter with the thyme and some salt and pepper, for about 10-12 minutes, until soft.
-Tip the cooked leeks into a large bowl, add the roasted vegetables, and mix well with the rest of the filling ingredients, excluding the eggs and cranberry sauce.
-Leave to cool for 20 minutes then add the beaten eggs.
+2. Meanwhile, melt the butter in a large frying pan over a low heat, then add the leeks, thyme and some seasoning.
+Sauté for 10-12 minutes until soft.
+Tip the leeks into a large bowl, add the roasted vegetables and mix well with the remaining filling ingredients, except the eggs and cranberry sauce.
+Leave to cool for 20 minutes, then add the beaten eggs.

-Meanwhile, make the pastry.
-Mix together the flour, salt and 2 of the beaten eggs in a very large mixing bowl with a metal spoon.
-Place the butter and 180ml water in a saucepan and heat until the butter has melted and the mixture just comes to the boil.
-Quickly beat it into the flour mixture, with a spatula, a little at a time until it has all been combined and the mixture is smooth.
+3. Meanwhile, make the pastry.
+Beat 2 eggs.
+Mix together the flour, salt and beaten eggs with a metal spoon in a large mixing bowl.
+Add the butter and 180ml water to a saucepan and heat until it melts and the mixture just comes to the boil.
+Quickly beat it into the flour mixture with a spatula, a little at a time, until combined smooth.
 It will be quite soft.
-Shape into a ball, wrap and refrigerate for 10 minutes until it has cooled a little.
+Shape into a ball, wrap and chill for 10 minutes.

-Knead the pastry briefly, then cut off and set aside 350g (for the lid and decorations).
-Roll the remainder into a ball then roll out on a lightly floured surface until 0.5cm thick and at least 35cm diameter.
-Carefully lift it into the tin, easing it into the corners.
-Use a knuckle to gently press the pastry into the edges.
+4. Knead the pastry briefly, then cut off and set aside 350g for the lid and decorations.
+Roll the remaining pastry into a ball, then roll out on a lightly floured surface until 0.5cm thick and at least 35cm in diameter.
+Carefully lift into the tin and ease into the corners.
+Using a knuckle, gently press the pastry into the edges.
 Trim off the excess pastry, leaving 1cm hanging over the edge of the tin.

-Spoon the filling into the pastry-lined tin and gently press it down.
+5. Spoon the filling into the pastry-lined tin and gently press down.
 Spoon the cranberry sauce evenly over the surface of the filling.
-Brush the exposed pastry rim with the remaining beaten egg.
-Roll out the remaining pastry to 3mm thick then cut out a circle 1cm wider than the tin.
-Place the pastry over the top of the pie and press the edges together to seal, then crimp between your thumb and forefingers.
+Beat the remaining egg, then brush some over the exposed pastry rim.
+Roll out the remaining pastry to 0.3cm thick, then cut out a circle 1cm wider than the tin.
+Place the pastry over the top of the pie, press the edges together to seal, then crimp between your thumb and forefingers.
 Cut a small cross in the middle to let steam escape.

-Re-roll any leftover pastry and trimmings then cut out decorative shapes with a pastry cutter.
-Brush each shape with a little beaten egg then arrange them on top of the pie.
-Brush the whole of the top of the pie with beaten egg.
-Put the remaining beaten egg to one side as you will need it to glaze the finished pie.
+6. Reroll any leftover pastry and trimmings, then cut out decorative shapes with a pastry cutter.
+Brush each shape with a little beaten egg, then arrange on top of the pie.
+Brush the whole top of the pie with more beaten egg.
+Put the remaining beaten egg aside.

 Cook’s tip